bdeanindy/SHOPLINE_interview_assignment/README.md

 * The diagrams should clearly illustrate all relevant API calls, data flows, and system responses

 ### Prototype Missing API Endpoints
-* Suppose...during develoment you identify an essential APl endpoint is missing from SHOPLINE's Developer Portal.
-Explain how you would go about prototyping this endooint, iincluding:
+Suppose, during develoment, you identify an essential APl endpoint is missing from SHOPLINE's Developer Portal.

-	*** Defining endpoint requirements (functionality, method, etc.)
+* Explain how you would go about prototyping this endooint, iincluding:
-	*** Designing the AP interface (URI design, request/response structures)
+	** Defining endpoint requirements (functionality, method, etc.)
-	*** Documenting the endpoint for use by the development team
+	** Designing the AP interface (URI design, request/response structures) ** Documenting the endpoint for use by the development team

 ## Topic Two (2)

 ### Comparison: Shopify's API-enabled e-commerce capabilities
 * What do you think are the areas where SHOPLINE open e-commerce capabilities lack?
-* Provide 2-3 specific examples
+	** Provide 2-3 specific examples